everslick/genesys/README.md

 SYS
 ---
-The [SYS] page gives insights to the resources currently consumed (heap, cpu, net) and iallows individual modules to be loaded and unloaded at runtime.
+The [SYS] page gives insights to the resources currently consumed (heap, cpu, net) and allows individual modules to be loaded and unloaded at runtime.

 ![sys](https://cloud.githubusercontent.com/assets/1909551/21504704/91656132-cc61-11e6-90bf-2968828e5a03.png)